UFC 46: Supernatural: Predictions & Analysis

 A few statistical edges stand out.
 Mir throws significantly more leather — a 1.3 sig. strike per minute gap.
 Mir is far more active with takedowns, averaging 3.0 more per 15 minutes.
 Sims has tighter striking defense, making opponents miss more often.

 The Pick: Frank Mir over Wes Sims.
-We're leaning Mir here at 67%, a solid but not overwhelming edge.
+The model is firm on this one: Mir at 77%.

 Lee Murray vs Jorge Rivera